dnck/pyspectator/README.md

 # Transports On the Cloud

+**This repo is deprecated!
+I leave it up because it could be adapted to use the dotenv package and store secrets in a secure .env file, which would make the package usable.
+As it stands, it is not usable.
+Don't pass your aws keys to this script.
+That is bad practice ;)**

 # Quickstart

 * ```python transport.py ./snapshots /nominee1 -access_key abcdef -secret_key abcdef -aws_bucket my_bucketname -aws_region my_s3_region```